ADPortfolioNode/PocketProSBA/INSTRUCTIONS.md

 ---

 ### Summary
-- Use Node.js 16.x for all builds
+- Use Node.js 18.x LTS for all builds (updated from 16.x)
 - Use Dockerfile.backend.multi (target `prod`) for production/Render.com
 - All secrets and config in environment variables
 - Healthcheck and static file serving are production-ready